JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 2. Input:
       - ACR: `basic`
       - Scopes: `openid`, `profile`, `role`
+      - Check the `Display access and ID token after authentication` checkbox

+3. click the `Trigger auth flow` button
-3. Login using a user having the `SupremeRuler` role
+3. Login using username and password of a user who has the `SupremeRuler` role assinged in the IDP
 4. Click `Allow` on the consent screen
-5. If the authentication is successful, Tarp will show you a page with token details and `Cedarling Authz Request Form` section
+5. If the authentication is successful, Tarp will show you a page with token details
-6. Open `Cedarling Signed Authz Form`
+6. Move to `Cedarling` tab and select `Cedarling Signed Authz Form` tab
 7. Use the details below as an input to this form:
-      - Principal: select all 3 tokens
+      - Principal: select all 3 tokens.
+In TBAC approach here, we are passing tokens (i.e signed JWTs) in place of JSON string.
       - Action: `Jans::Action::"Read"`
       - Resource:
         ```json